safespring/docs/content/backup/status.md

 expect full mitigation to take time.
 The service will remain operational while this work happens.

-#### Worklog Firday 2.3.2108 15:00
+#### Worklog Friday 2.3.2108 15:00

-* We've successfully developed and used a migration process that will allow us to spread the load on the service.
+* We've successfully developed and started using a migration process that will allow us to spread the load on the service.

 * Together with our largest customer we've migrated around ~40 nodes and their complete backup data and history.
 As of today, no data loss or unexpected side issues has arised.

-* We're seeing data migration speeds at around 500mb/s which is good considered the service has and still will be fully operational while the migrations take place.
+* We're seeing data migration speeds at around 500MB/s which is good considered the service has and still will be fully operational while the migrations take place.